EdDataScienceEES/tutorial-HeleneEngler/Tutorial/index_for_pdf.md

 output:
   pdf_document: default
   html_document: default
+  word_document: default
 ---

 # Hierarchical and Stepwise Regression Analysis
 ## Finding the best subset parameters for simple linear multiple regressions

+The Tutorial may be accessed as a website here: https://eddatascienceees.github.io/tutorial-HeleneEngler/

 #### <a href="Tutorial Introduction"> 1.
 Tutorial Introduction </a>
 ##### <a href="Learning Outcomes"> Learning Outcomes </a>